sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Dynamic Registration
-If the OP is acting as an NL-iGov OAuth Authorization Server (NL-iGov OAuth2 profile), then Dynamic Registration MUST be supported in accordance with that specification (see section 3.1.3).
+If the OpenID Provider is acting as an NL-iGov OAuth Authorization Server (NL-iGov OAuth2 profile), then Dynamic Registration MUST be supported in accordance with that specification (see section 3.1.3).

+Dynamic Registration MUST also be supported in combination with per-instance provisioning of secrets when registering Native Applications as confidential clients.

 In other cases, particularly when dealing with Browser-based applications or Native Apps, Dynamic Registration SHOULD be supported in accordance with the NL-iGov OAuth2 specification.

-* iGov: usable
-* SHOULD (Strongly recommended!) support by OP
-** mandatory when native instance is client

 # User Info
 The availability, quality, and reliability of an individual's identity